 ANYWAY, here’s an idea that I tried using a cordless drill with a 1″ butterfly wood bit, a 2×4″ board, a few 2×2″ boards, some screws and a few nuts and bolts and cordage.

 I drilled holes to clear the goose neck and the seat post.
 This is all that holds the board to the bike.

 I added supports to the rear by attaching to the bottom bracket fender mount.

 To add more support to the front I added this board which rests on the steering tube.

+The lower front totes were purposely set higher than the rear totes to keep them from hitting the front tire when making a sharp turn.
 A supporting ‘T’ board was used to hold the bike upright when fully loaded.

 I was able to ride or walk the bike carrying six tote containers weighing in at 130 pounds total.
 I felt more weight could be added if you needed to.